deanpcmad/tiltify/README.md

 https://dashboard.tiltify.com/YOURUSERNAME/my-account/connected-accounts/applications
 ```

-If you're not planning on using OAuth, you can set the "Redirect URLs" as "https://example.com".
-Once created, copy your "Access Token" and save this.
+If you're not planning on using OAuth, you can set the `Redirect URLs` as `https://example.com`.
+Once created, copy your `Access Token` and save this:

 ```ruby
 @client = Tiltify::Client.new(access_token: "")